Find Affordable College Courses

 Baltimore, MD

-Our 2023 rankings named Loyola University Maryland the most popular school in Maryland for psychology students working on their master’s degree.
+Our analysis found Loyola University Maryland to be the most popular school for psychology students who want to pursue a master’s degree in Maryland.
 Loyola Maryland is a medium-sized private not-for-profit school located in the large city of Baltimore.

 About 85% of the students majoring in psychology at the school are women while 15% are male.